1. Making Clothing

 Comprehensive accountability is paramount.
 It starts with an understanding of how materials are made, continues into a guarantee of workers’ conditions, and finishes with an appreciation for what it takes to get clothes to their destination.

 We are totally dedicated to using linen as the primary fabric across every piece of clothing we make.
-We exclusively use 100% European linen - sourced from highly accredited linen mills in Northern Ireland and Belgium – and make clothes in London.
+We use 100% European linen - sourced from highly accredited linen mills in Northern Ireland and Belgium – and 100% Italian Wool - sourced from the oldest mill in Northern Italy.

-Linen -alongside the rest of the materials used in our clothes - is inherently sustainable and our supply chain is geographically compact, reducing our carbon footprint and making the most of local climates
+Linen and wool are inherently sustainable and our supply chain is geographically compact, reducing our carbon footprint and making the most of local climates.

 Locality & accountability of supply chain

-As a starting point, every aspect of the clothing we produce happens within the EU.
+As a starting point, every aspect of the clothing we produce happens within Europe.
 The furthest afield is the milling stage of our heavy linen, which happens in Poland.
-The rest happens in Belgium, Northern Ireland, or London.
+The rest happens in Belgium, Northern Ireland, Portugal or London.

 It also matters what happens along that journey.
-The linen mills we use have all focused on overhauling their processes to minimise their impact.
-Our Belgian mill is a carbon neutral factory and our Northern Irish mill specialise in techniques that minimise water usage, which they take from their own source.
+The mills we use have all focused on overhauling their processes to minimise their impact.
+Our Belgian mill is a carbon neutral factory, our Northern Irish mill specialise in techniques that minimise water usage, our Italian mill runs on 100% green energy and has a rate of 74% reuse and recovery.

 Workers’ rights and regulations are guaranteed by laws in all the countries associated with our supply chain.
-But we’re also in the factory every week, talking to our pattern cutters, machinists, quality assurance team, and all the people responsible for making our clothes.
+But we make regular visits to our factories, talking to our pattern cutters, machinists, quality assurance team, and all the people responsible for making our clothes.
 Nothing is hidden from us.
 No deliberate disconnect.

 When it comes to the environment, the best kind of packaging is no packaging at all.

 To date, we’ve always rooted our approach to packaging in that mantra.
 That’s why we use as little as possible.
-No swing tags, no collar stiffeners, no plastic sheets, no unnecessary paperwork.
+No plastic sheets, no unnecessary paperwork.
 Just what’s needed to keep the contents safe until they reach our customers’ hands.

 The process is totally plastic-free, from the factory right to our customers’ doors.